prowler-cloud/prowler/docs/developer-guide/services.md

 ## Introduction

-In Prowler a service is basically a solution that is ofered by a cloud provider i.e. [ec2](https://aws.amazon.com/ec2/).
-Essentially it is a class that store all necessary stuff that we will need later in checks to audit some aspects of our Cloud account.
+In Prowler, a service is basically a solution that is offered by a cloud provider i.e. [ec2](https://aws.amazon.com/ec2/).
+Essentially it is a class that stores all the necessary stuff that we will need later in the checks to audit some aspects of our Cloud account.

 To create a new service, you will need to create a folder inside the specific provider, i.e. `prowler/providers/<provider>/services/<new_service_name>/`.